-ACE / ALE
+CABOT PANTHER ACADEMY/ALE

-The Academic Center of Excellence (ACE) and Alternative Learning Environment (ALE) are part of Cabot Public Schools conversion charter school serving grades 7 - 12.
+The Cabot Panther Academy (CPA) and Alternative Learning Environment (ALE) are part of Cabot Public Schools conversion charter school serving grades 7 - 12.
 The following is a description of each school and how students can benefit from each school setting.